Decay and vanishing of some D-solutions of the Navier-Stokes equations: Introduction

-\rt. \ee with finite Dirichlet integral \be \int_{D}|\nabla u(x)|^2dx<+\infty; \ee here $D \subset \bR^3$ is a noncompact, connected domain.
-The two basic cases of the domain $D$ is the whole space $\bR^3$ or a slab $\bR^2 \times [a, b]$; $f$ is an divergence free forcing term; it is also required that $u$ vanishes at infinity.
-These kind of solutions were studied in the pioneer work of Leray \cite{Le:1} by variational method and are often referred as D-solutions.
+\rt. \ee with finite Dirichlet integral \be \int_{D}|\nabla u(x)|^2dx<+\infty \ee and various boundary conditions, with also the requirement that $u$ vanishes at infinity; here $D \subset \bR^3$ is a noncompact or compact, connected domain.
+The two most basic noncompact domains are the whole space $\bR^3$ or a slab $\bR^2 \times [a, b]$; $f$ is a divergence free forcing term; Existence of these kind of solutions were studied in the pioneer work of Leray \cite{Le:1} (p24) by variational method and are often referred as D-solutions.
 If $f=0$ and $u=0$ on $\p D$, then the solution is called a homogeneous D-solution.
-The following problem has been open since then:
+Given a noncompact domain, the following uniqueness problem has been open since then:

 \centerline{\it Is a homogeneous D-solution equal to $0$ ?}